-- You will be carefully positioned and the skin around the injection site(s) will be cleaned with an antiseptic solution or spray; this can feel very cold - You will feel a pressure as the doctor identifies the tender areas by running his finger over the skin.
-Your doctor will warn you just before making the injections - When the injections are made, you may feel pressure, tightness or a pushing sensation.
+- You will be carefully positioned and the skin around the injection site(s) will be cleaned with an antiseptic solution or spray; this can feel very cold - You will feel a stinging sensation as local anaesthetic is injected to numb the skin and surrounding tissues.
+Your doctor will warn you of this first - The doctor will direct the injections to the nerves carrying sensation from the area(s) suspected to be a source of pain.
+When the injections are made, you may feel pressure, tightness or a pushing sensation.
 If there is any discomfort, do let the doctor know